OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-24-MicromagneticsWithUbermag.md

 ## Scenario

-Tom is running micromagnetic simulations in order to explore how does he result change when he varies one of many input paraneters.
-For every value of an input parameter he has to write a separate configuration file for OOMMF, run them all individually, and then extract the results he is interested for every single run.
+Tom is running micromagnetic simulations in order to explore how does the result change when he varies one of many input paraneters.
+For every value of an input parameter he has to write a separate configuration file for OOMMF, run them all individually, and then extract the results he is interested in for every single run.
 Finally, he wants to share his entire computational workflow as a supplementary information to his paper.
 However, because his workflow requires a lot of human assistance, his study is very difficult to reproduce.